 The list below includes courses that I have (a) taught at least once since 2002, and (b) probably will do again in a revised version.
-People also occasionally ask me for these resources, which may be more useful than anything else you might learn below.
+People also occasionally ask me for these resources about writing, which may be more useful than anything else you might learn below.

 Comparative Constitutional Design | Syllabus.
 In this course we will examine the design and implementation of national constitutions.
 In particular, we will address the following questions.
 What are the basic elements of constitutions?
 How do these elements differ across time, across region, and across regime type?
 What is the process by which states draft and implement constitutions?
 What models, theories, and writings have influenced the framers of constitutions?
 We will begin by reviewing the historical roots of constitutions and investigate their provisions and formal characteristics.
 We will also discuss the circumstances surrounding the drafting of several exemplary or noteworthy constitutions.
 We will then examine the process of constitutional design in some depth, exploring both the sources and consequences of different design choices.

 The Politics of Development | Syllabus.
 This course surveys important topics in the politics of developing countries.
 The course begins conceptually with a closer look at the idea of “development” and the classification of cases along such lines.
 We then examine the historical foundations of political systems in the developing world.
 We briefly explore the constraints of geography before turning to aspects of colonialism, the rise of nationalism, the movements for independence, and transitions to and from democratic rule.
 The second part of the course then investigates particular demographic challenges to (and policy solutions for) governance in the developing world, including the problem of population, urban migration, and agrarian reform.
 In the third part, we turn to sources of political change and upheaval in these societies, including globalization, ethnic violence, and the role of women in politics.